josephsandorvoros/AzureLocalDemo/README.md

 Once signed in you can add pc's I used the IP address of the windows server we just created.
 Then add it and connect using your credentials.

-## Congratulations you should now be in your cluster and in the server...Now to set up WAC
+## Congratulations you should now be in your cluster and in the server now to set up WAC

 We are almost there From this point we just need to set up WAC.
 For this in the browser navigate to the **[evaluation center](https://www.microsoft.com/en-us/evalcenter/download-windows-admin-center)** We've been here before.
 Download Windows admin center and install it.
 Since it's running on a server it is going to assume the role of a gateway server for WAC which offers more flexibility and the ability to add your cluster.
 You need to be able to log in though.
 If you have never done it before it took me a minute to figure it out.
 The easy way is to open powershell and use this command